wazo-platform/wazo-doc/source/administration/provisioning/basic_configuration.rst

 How to manually tell the phones to get their configuration
 ==========================================================

-If you have set up a DHCP server on XiVO and the phones can access it, you can skip this section.
+If you have set up a DHCP server on Wazo and the phones can access it, you can skip this section.

 The according provisioning plugins must be installed.